jzrake/ctf/doc/_sections/index.md

 + Bez Laderman
 + Micha Gorelick

-*I am also grateful to*
+*I am also grateful for*

-+ conversations with James Stone, and to reading parts of the [Athena code][1]
++ conversations with James Stone at Princeton about the design of the [Athena code][1]
-+ talks with [Tom Abel][2] at Stanford, in particular concerning mesh refinement
++ excellent talks with [Tom Abel][2] at Stanford regarding mesh refinement
 + the [Pluto code][3], and its author Andrea Mignone
-+ the excellent site [cococubed][4] maintained by Frank Timmes, in particular for implementing the equation of state
++ the excellent site [cococubed][4] maintained by Frank Timmes, which was invaluable for implementing parts of the neutron star equation of state
 + materials made available by [Christian Ott][5]
 + folks at the [Pleiades][6] help desk, who have patiently helped me to tune the code's parallelism and disk interaction